maximelbv/styled-github-graph/README.md

 # Styled Github Graph

-A simple Typescript / React component to integrate your GitHub activity into any website or application, with a sleek, customizable design.
+A server-ready Typescript / React component to display your GitHub activity with a sleek, customizable design.

 → https://styled-github-graph.vercel.app/